The omo RIVER VALLEY

 the next 3 nights.
 Overnight at Buska Lodge.

 Excursion to Omorate visiting the Dassanech people, and explore their market and town (again with local Dassanech guide).
 Our next stop will be to a Hamer village, the Hamer are masters of hair decoration, using clay to shape their hairstyles, and the young men prior to the marriage must succeed at 'bull jumping'; if we are fortunate we may witness such a ceremony.
-En route back to Turmi, we'll have the opportunity to visit the Benna tribe.
+En route back to Turmi, we'll have the opportunity to visit the Benna and Ari people.
 Late afternoon return to Turmi.
 Overnight at Buska Lodge.